-- 1. The area within 20 feet of such portions of such boundaries shall be maintained in an undeveloped and natural condition, except for the landscaping described below. - 2.
-If structures are located within 20 feet of such boundaries, there shall be landscape buffering, including evergreen trees of substantial size (12 to 15 feet in height) upon planting, along both sides of such boundaries (to the extent permitted by the Town, where on Town property), which shall: - a. provide a dense visual screening of such structures from view from the adjacent land in the Open Space Subdistrict; - b. be designed in a manner consistent as feasible with the natural appearance of the area, and c. be designed in a manner consistent as feasible with the continued life and health of the existing trees.
-Such landscape buffering may include the removal of invasive plants and their replacement with other native species.

-A 10' wide landscape buffer shall be installed between Olmsted Drive and the townhouses located in Zone 2 of the McLean District.

-The Planning Board may modify all setback requirements if, in its opinion, such waiver will result in improved design.
+- 2. If structures are located within 20 feet of such boundaries, there shall be landscape buffering, including evergreen trees of substantial size (12 to 15 feet in height) upon planting, along both sides of such boundaries (to the extent permitted by the Town, where on Town property), which shall: - a. provide a dense visual screening of such structures from view from the adjacent land in the Open Space Subdistrict; - b. be designed in a manner consistent as feasible with the natural appearance of the area, and - c. be designed in a manner consistent as feasible with the continued life and health of the existing trees.
+Such landscape buffering may include the removal of invasive plants and their replacement with other native species. - g) A 10' wide landscape buffer shall be installed between Olmsted Drive and the townhouses located in Zone 2 of the McLean District. - h) No townhouse unit shall exceed 3,500 square feet of conditioned living area, inclusive of finished basement area or basement areas to be finished.
+The square footage of unfinished basement, garage, attic areas and exterior non-enclosed porch or deck areas shall be excluded from this calculation. - i) The Planning Board may modify all setback requirements if, in its opinion, such waiver will result in improved design.